brittonlaroche/realm-IOT/README.md

 Repeat the process for the broker and client images.

 ### Setting up the containers on the RPI
-Once the images are up on Dockerhub, you can get started on setting up the services on the edge.
+Once the images are up on Docker Hub, you can get started on setting up the services on the edge.
 The services have a few configurable parameters than need to be passed in as environment variables to the container.
 In particular, the Realm app information needs to be updated in broker.env and updater.env found under ./setup/configuration.
-The setup configuration is under the same directory where the bitbucked git clone was installed.
+The setup configuration is under the same directory where the bitbucket git clone was installed.

 ```shell
 cd [your git clone dir]/aedes-realm/setup/configuration